 - 1.16 Significant environmental constraints apply in this 'fourth tier' of small villages and their rural character will continue to be protected.
 Some small villages are identified as being important for local services and facilities.
-Local affordable housing and other very limited development will help sustain the villages, i.e.: - a) Chipperfield f) Long Marston b) Flamstead g) Wilstone
+Local affordable housing and other very limited development will help sustain the villages, i.e.:

+- a) Chipperfield

+- b) Flamstead

 - c) Potten End

 - d) Wigginton

-- e) Aldbury